 The company announced this week it is partnering with Canadian cannabis distributor humble+fume to build a state-of-the-art extraction operation on its 46,000 square ft. facility located in Brantford, Ont.

 48North said the new extraction facility will use CO2 extraction technology to produce full-spectrum oil, distillates and isolates, all critical ingredients to develop edible, vape and other derivative products.
-The new facility will be able to process more than 30,000 kg of cannabis mass annually, and the current site is expandable to 350,000 square ft.
+The operation will be able to process more than 30,000 kg of cannabis mass annually, and the current site is expandable to 350,000 square ft.

 “48North is steadfast in its commitment to outdoor-grown cannabis,” said 48North co-CEO Jeannette VanderMarel in the release.
-“As a Company we know that low-cost, environmentally friendly cultivation, for both next-generation products and the dried-flower market, is the way of the future.”
+“As a company we know that low-cost, environmentally friendly cultivation, for both next-generation products and the dried-flower market, is the way of the future.”